COVID-19 Service Update

 Staff liaising with families and short breaks workers to ensure services can continue to be delivered wherever possible.

-New matches suspended as home visits cannot be undertaken.
-Families in crisis being assessed on an individual basis
+Families in crisis being assessed on an individual basis.

 - Virtual Buddying sessions are in place ensuring we stay connected to young disabled people.

 All childminders closed as per Government guidelines – only open for vulnerable/ keyworkers and where families remain well